-We intend to expand our presence as a leading retailer of beauty products and salon services by pursuing the following primary growth strategies:
+We intend to expand our presence as a leading retailer of beauty products and salon services by pursuing the following growth strategies:

-Accelerate pace of new store expansion and grow to approximately 1,200 stores in the United States.
+Growing stores to approximately 1,200 locations.
 We believe that over the long-term, we have the potential to grow our store base to approximately 1,200 Ulta stores in the United States.
 Our internal real estate model takes into account a number of variables, including demographic and sociographic data as well as population density relative to maximum drive times, economic and competitive factors.
 We plan to continue opening stores both in markets in which we currently operate and new markets.
-We have been successful in opening new stores in diverse markets across the United States, allowing us to accelerate our new store growth rates consistent with our long-term target of 15% to 20%.

-We opened 102 new stores during fiscal 2012, representing a 23% increase in square footage growth and a 67% increase in the number of new stores opened compared to 61 new stores in fiscal 2011.
-We also remodeled 21 stores and relocated 3 stores in fiscal 2012.
-Our fiscal 2012 and 2011 new store program represents primarily new stores opened in existing centers compared to prior years when the new store openings were more balanced between new and existing centers.
-This trend is expected to continue for several more years.
-The shift to more existing centers had no impact on new store performance.
+We opened 127 new stores during fiscal 2013, representing a 22% increase in square footage growth and a 25% increase in the number of new stores opened compared to 102 new stores in fiscal 2012.
+We also remodeled 7 stores and relocated 4 stores in fiscal 2013.
+Our fiscal 2013 new store program was comprised of approximately 70% new stores opened in existing shopping centers and 30% in new shopping centers.
+In fiscal 2013 approximately one third of new stores were in new markets and two thirds were filling in existing markets.